mcewenar/OOP_1_PYTHON_INF2/README.md

 # OOP_1_PYTHON_INF2

-In this program, we using Object oriented programming (oop) for list patients to Hospital.
+In this program, we are using Object oriented programming (oop) a list patients in the Hospital.

 Try it in your code editor.